Decoded Neurofeedback Project

 Nobumasa Kato (Showa University), members

-The data of the patients and the control participants were collected at the sites shown in Table 1.
+The neuroimaging data of the patients and the control participants were collected at the sites shown in Figure 3.
 A coherent protocol was designed and used for the resting-state functional magnetic resonance imaging (rs-fMRI).
-4 The following table shows the number of samples collected.
-We used 14 scanners from various manufacturers.
+5 The following table 1 shows the number of samples collected for each disorder at each site.
+We used altogether 14 scanners from three manufacturers.
+The data is available from this site.
+More than 400 scans were obtained for 9 traveling subjects who visited 12 scanners as shown in Table 2.

 DecNef and FCNef